 A Master of Science in Nursing (MSN) degree from a regionally accredited U.S. postsecondary institution

-- Current U.S Registered Nurse (RN) license and board certification in the U.S in an advanced practice specialty (NP, CNS, CNM, CRNA), both in good standing
+Board certification in the U.S. in an advanced practice specialty (NP, CNS, CNM, CRNA), in good standing

 Minimum of two years of professional experience as a licensed Registered Nurse (RN).Experience as a board-certified advanced practice registered nurse (APRN) is recommended and preferred.